TerosTechnology/terosHDL/README.md

 # TerosHDL

-**Our philosophy is: thinking hardware, developing hardware, [take advantage software tools.](https://github.com/qarlosalberto/fpga-knife)**
+**Our philosophy is: think in hardware, develop hardware, [take advantage of software tools.](https://github.com/qarlosalberto/fpga-knife)**

-The main task of TerosHDL is make the FPGA development easier and reliable.
+The goal of TerosHDL is make the FPGA development easier and reliable.
 It is a powerful open source IDE.

 Currently we support: